 Yoel Gamzou is currently Generalmusikdirektor of the Theater Bremen, a position he began at the outset of the 2017/18 season with a critically acclaimed new production of Shostakovich’s Lady MacBeth of the Mtsensk District.
 This was followed by a new production of Die Fledermaus and a revival of Carmen.
 After his successful debut at the Luzern Theater, he returned with Massenet´s Manon in 2017/18.
-In the current season, he will lead new productions of Fidelio and L’étoile in addition to performances of Rigoletto and Die tote Stadt in Bremen.
+In the current season, he will lead new productions of Die tote Stadt and L’étoile.

 Mr. Gamzou is also Artistic Director and Principal Conductor of the International Mahler Orchestra (IMO), an ensemble he founded in 2006.
 Prior to his appointment as GMD in Bremen, Gamzou stepped in on short-notice to conduct the Staatsorchester Kassel in Mahler’s 9th Symphony and was immediately invited to become the orchestra’s Principal Guest Conductor, and later First Kapellmeister and deputy-GMD of the Staatstheater Kassel, a position he maintained until summer 2015.

 During his time in Kassel, he led a variety of acclaimed concerts and opera productions including Fidelio, Tosca, Rigoletto and Il Barbiere di Sivilgia.